voberle/olympiaad/2023-24_eelvoor/numbrid/README.md

 ## Results

 Took me 17 minutes for the version that passes all the tests.
-However I'm not sure it's fast enough, as for test 20 it takes 230 ms on my M1, a bit too close to the 1 second it's supposed to run on a 1,5 GHz Pentium IV.
+However I'm not sure it's fast enough, as for test 20 it takes 730 ms on my M1, a bit too close to the 1 second it's supposed to run on a 1,5 GHz Pentium IV.

+*Update:* Switching to a HashSet instead of a Vec for the input made it much faster, down to 5 ms. Took me about an extra 10 mins.